almarklein/mypaas/docs/deploying.md

 ```

-## Pusing a deployment
+## Pushing a deployment

-You can make a deployment by pushing the Dockerfile (and all other files in the
+You can make a deployment by pushing the Dockerfile (and all other files in
 it's directory) to the server:
 ```
 $ mypaas push myservername directory